How We Work: Our Process

 Phase 5: Permitting

-We prepare and submit all necessary documents to obtain permits, addressing any city or agency comments until your project is approved and ready to build.
+We handle the paperwork to get your permits, answering any city questions until your project’s approved and ready to build.

 Phase 6: Bidding & Budget Alignment

-We review contractor bids with you, clarify scope, and help protect your budget while preserving design intent.
-Our builder’s perspective helps identify padded costs and potential efficiencies.
+We help review bids, clarify scope, and keep your budget honest while protecting the design.
+Our builder’s eye helps spot padded costs and find smart efficiencies.

 Phase 7: Construction Oversight

-We stay involved during construction, visiting the site to answer questions, address issues, and ensure your design is executed well.
-We help manage punch lists and wrap-up details so your project is completed to your expectations.
+We stay involved during the build, visiting the site to answer questions and help things run smooth.
+We help manage punch lists so the project wraps up the way you expect.

-We’re happy to talk early—even if you’re a year or more from breaking ground—to help clarify your goals and map out next steps.
+We’re always happy to talk early—even if you’re a year out from breaking ground—to help you figure out what you need and map out next steps.

 We Are a me.

-Now, I’m focused on designing and building Homes, ADUs, Small lot homes, and Re-Making Homes to address housing challenges with practical, beautiful spaces that people can actually live in.
+Now, I’m focused on designing and building homes, ADUs, small lot housing, and reimagining existing homes to address housing challenges with practical, beautiful spaces people can actually live in.

 If you’re looking to create a home, addition, or retreat that is thoughtful, efficient, and built with care, I’d love to help.